vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/04_INDEX.md

 Darwin, Charles

-on evolution and lan- guage, 192 ff M in ’s controversy with, 256 ff Darwin George, 258 Dayananda Saraswati (Hindu religious re- former), 327 > 358 Delane, J T (editor of The Times), 241 Dessau
+on evolution and language, 192 ff M in ’s controversy with, 256 ff Darwin George, 258 Dayananda Saraswati (Hindu religious reformer), 327 > 358 Delane, J T (editor of The Times), 241 Dessau

 town and inhabitants,